dwarvesf/WeAreHiring/README.md

 ---
-title: Join the Dwarves
+title: Join the dwarves
-short_title: 👋 Join the Dwarves
+short_title: 👋 Join the dwarves
 description: This page welcomes you to join Dwarves Foundation, a team crafting innovative software with a focus on quality and community.
 Learn about open roles, perks, and how to apply to become part of our woodland crew.
 date: 2019-02-21
 authors: